-There’s nothing quite like celebrating a special moment, milestone, or event in your life than at a beloved restaurant surrounded by the ones you love (while exercising safe social distancing, of course).
+There’s nothing quite like celebrating a special moment, milestone, or event in your life than at a beloved restaurant surrounded by the ones you love.
 That’s not always possible right now, but eating restaurant food is still the optimal way to mark a special moment, whether that’s at the restaurant or in your living room.

 While indoor dining remains closed in Toronto, outdoor dining and takeout are still ideal options for more low-key celebrations.
 Read on to book a reservation at some of Toronto’s top special occasion restaurants, with info on outdoor dining and takeout — and dine-in for when that returns.